top of page

 5 Ways to Make International Phone Calls While Abroad

-When travelling or sailing abroad there's many different logistics to consider including visas, money and healthcare.
+When travelling abroad there's many different logistics to consider, including visas, money and healthcare.
 One that tends to pop up at the most inopportune times is needing to make international phone calls.

 international mobile phone calls

-Let's start with one of the most obvious options, using a SIM card from your home country and enabling roaming so that it works abroad.
+Let's start with one of the old-school options, using a SIM card from your home country and enabling roaming so that it works abroad with an international calling plan.

-With some cell phone providers your phone will automatically start roaming when you go abroad while others require you to manually enable it in their system.
-You'll find a don't offer roaming at all.
-It's best to check your providers guidelines before departing to see whether they offer roaming coverage in your destination and what the fees for roaming data and calls are.
+With some cell phone providers your phone will automatically start roaming when you go abroad, while others require you to manually enable it in their system.
+Some don't offer roaming at all.
+It's best to check your providers guidelines before departing to see whether they offer roaming coverage in your destination, and what the fees for roaming data and calls are.

 Pros